Twins could be ready to move on from Eddie Rosario

 The Twins have seven players eligible for arbitration: pitchers Jose Berrios, Tyler Duffey, Taylor Rogers and Matt Wisler; catcher Mitch Garver; and outfielders Byron Buxton and Rosario.

-As the Twins decide about tenders, various projections have Rosario earning $10-$11 million through arbitration.
+As the Twins decide about tenders, various projections have Rosario earning $10 million to $11 million through arbitration.

 But despite his arm and range, he has made poor decisions in the field.
 His plate discipline is uneven.
 Rosario tried to put together more patient at-bats in the pandemic-shortened 2020 season.
 He batted only .257 with 13 home runs and 42 RBI in 57 games, but his 19 walks were three shy of his 137-game total in 2019.

-With top prospect Alex Kirilloff about ready — he made his Twins debut during the playoffs — and rookie Brent Rooker also impressive before breaking an arm, the Twins have outfield depth, and they might be tempted to let Rosario depart while allocating their resources elsewhere.
+With top prospect Alex Kirilloff about ready — he made his Twins debut during the playoffs — and rookie Brent Rooker also impressive in seven games before breaking his arm, the Twins have outfield depth, and they might be tempted to let Rosario depart while allocating their resources elsewhere.

 That might be more important now that free-agent reliever Trevor May is leaving, having agreed to a two-year, $15 million contract with the Mets.
 May posted a 3.86 ERA in 2020 while striking out a whopping 14.7 batters per nine innings.